PolymathicAI/the_well/2D/euler_quadrants/README.md

 # Euler equations - Riemann problems

-**One line description of the data:**  Evolution starting with piecewise constant initial data in quadrants.
+**One line description of the data:**  Evolution starting with piecewise constant initial data in quadrants, for different gases.

-**Longer description of the data:**  The evolution can give rise to shocks, rarefaction waves, contact discontinuities, interaction witheach other and domain walls
+**Longer description of the data:**  The evolution can give rise to shocks, rarefaction waves, contact discontinuities, interaction witheach other and domain walls.

-**Associated paper**:
+**Associated paper**: [ADD PAPER]

 **Domain scientist**: Marsha Berger [ADD WEBSITE], Flatiron Institute and NYU.

-**Code or software used to generate the data**:
+**Code or software used to generate the data**: Clawpack [ADD WEBSITE]

 [ADD GIF OF THE SIMULATION]